Atlantic salmon-farming company sues Washington state to keep its Port Angeles site open

 In its appeal, Cooke called the escape a “cause célèbre” seized on by critics opposed to Atlantic salmon farming.
 The escape and subsequent lease default have dented the company’s credibility to safely operate its net-pen farms in an area where it wants to expand.
 California and Alaska already ban Atlantic salmon net pens, and Oregon has no net-pen operations.

-Sen. Kevin Ranker, D-Orcas, prime sponsor of the bill to phase out the leases for the farms, said “there is no place for invasive-species aquaculture in Washington.”
+Sen. Kevin Ranker, D-Orcas, prime sponsor of the bill to phase out the leases for the farms, said “there is no place for invasive-species net pen aquaculture in Washington.”

 Cooke has eight farms in Washington, counting the Port Angeles operation, purchased in June 2016 from Icicle seafoods in an acquisition valued at $70 million, according to the lawsuit.